MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/whats-new/match-excel-copy-and-paste-decimal-places-currency-setup.md

 The value will be stored in SQL based on the currency decimal places defined in Currency Setup and not Excel.

+> [!NOTE]  If you receive an error when you copy and paste in General Ledger "Decimal places do not match currency setup"  after you upgraded to 18.3.
+Make sure on your excel file the format for the debit/credit column is Number vs Accounting.
+Also make sure there are no extra spaces in the field.
+You can also create a case and ask for a template if you still have problems with copy and paste not working.

 <img src="media/image19.png" alt="Currency Setup form" width="375" height="336" />